 According to studies, the estimated indoor air radon concentrations can increase by about one pCi per liter for every 10,000 pCi liters of water.
 For example, if the water well contains 2,000 pCi per liter of radon, you can expect to have 0.2 pCi per liter of radon to the indoor concentration.

-EPA says that the indoor air should not have more than four pCi of radon per liter to prevent the potential for cancer.
+EPA says that indoor air should not have more than four pCi of radon per liter to prevent the potential for cancer.

 Health Effects of Radon